codewithMahmouda/alx-low_level_programming/0x00-hello_world/README.md

-This is a directory for C source files
+This is a directory for Bash scripts and some C source files